-If you’re looking to put a smile on an InfoSec person’s face with a relevant gift for a birthday, Christmas, or just about any joyous occasion, then we might have just the perfect ideas that could help you make your decision and your person’s day!
+If you’re looking to put a smile on an InfoSec person’s face with a relevant gift for a birthday, Christmas, or just feeling like expressing some compassion towards a fellow human lifeform in the InfoSec industry, then we might have just the perfect ideas that could help you make your decision and your person’s day!
 All of these gift ideas are aimed towards technical tinkerers and ethical hacking practitioners.
-Have a look, and we hope these help!
+Have a look!

 1. A fast USB 3.1 drive with on-the-go security-testing tools [$7 – $40 and above]: